 Financial accounting is also termed as the “general purpose accounting” because the information generated by it is published for the use of every one connected with the business enterprise.

 The cost accounting is concerned with categorizing, tracing and collecting manufacturing costs of a business enterprise.
 The cost data collected so is used by management in planning and control.
-A well established cost accounting system is essential for every business enterprise to have a proper control over costs.
+A well established cost accounting system is essential for every business enterprise to have a proper control over its costs.

-Tax accounting deals with the tax related matters of a business enterprise.
-It includes computation of taxable income and presentation of financial or other information to tax authorities required by tax laws and regulations of a country.
+Tax accounting deals with tax related matters of a business enterprise.
+It includes computation of taxable income and presentation of financial or other information to tax authorities as required by tax laws and regulations of a country.